kumahq/kuma/docs/generated/resources/policy_retry.md

 - `sources` (required, repeated)

     List of selectors to match dataplanes that retry policy should be configured for

-    - `match` (optional)

-        Tags to match, can be used for both source and destinations

 - `destinations` (required, repeated)

     List of selectors to match services that need to be health checked.

-    - `match` (optional)

-        Tags to match, can be used for both source and destinations

 - `conf` (required)

     +required

+    Child properties:

     - `http` (optional)

+        Child properties:

         - `numRetries` (optional)